 She tilts her head, visibly amused, but holds off from saying anything.

-There’s no winning this one, I don’t even understand what we’re playing.
+There’s no winning this one, not when I don’t even understand what we’re playing.

 ‘Listen,’ she says, ‘you just get ready.
 I’ll meet you at the end of the corridor.
 Things will much clearer after today.
 I promise.
 Don’t be afraid.’